qmk/qmk_firmware/docs/custom_quantum_functions.md

 # Keyboard Initialization Code

 There are several steps in the keyboard initialization process.
 Depending on what you want to do will influence which function you should use.

 These are the three main initialization functions, listed in the order that they're called.

 * `keyboard_pre_init_*` - Happens before most anything is started.
-Good for hardware setup that you want running very early
+Good for hardware setup that you want running very early.
 * `matrix_init_*` - Happens midway through the firmware's startup process.
 Hardware is initialized, but features may not be yet.
 * `keyboard_post_init_*` - Happens at the end of the firmware's startup process.
 This is where you'd want to put "customization" code, for the most part.

 ## Keyboard Pre Initialization code

 This is ran very early on in the startup, after the hardware has been set up, but before any of the QMK code has been initialized.

 Shortly after this, the matrix is initialized.

-For most users, this shouldn't be used, as it's primarly for hardware oriented initialization.
+For most users, this shouldn't be used, as it's primarily for hardware oriented initialization.

 ### `keyboard_pre_init_*` Function Documentation